DIY Christmas Wreaths with Flowers

 Classic Christmas Theme

 Think red, green, and gold.
 Use red roses or poinsettias, paired with pine branches and gold ribbons.
 Add a few glittery ornaments for a bit of sparkle.
+You might want to explore some unique Christmas ornaments to enhance your wreath.

 Winter Wonderland Theme